andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

 $$a^2 - b^2 = (a + b)(a - b)$$

 ## All Together Now: "The Short Multiplcation Formulas"
 Let's put all these next to each other.
 Together, these two are know as the "Short Multiplcation Formulas".
 It's easy to see why - they shorten (and simplify) multiplcation for you.
 It's worth at this point laying them out next to each other to see their comparative sizes.

-The largest is the Square of a Sum.
-The next is the Sum of two Squares, and the next after that  is the Square of a Difference, with the Difference of Squares bringing up the rear.
+The largest is the Square of a Sum and the next after that is the Square of a Difference, with the Difference of Squares bringing up the rear.

-$$(a + b)^2 \geq a^2 + b^2 \geq (a - b)^2 \geq a^2 - b^2$$
+$$(a + b)^2 \geq (a - b)^2 \geq a^2 - b^2$$

 Why $\geq$ and not $>$?
 Because one or both of the terms might be $0$.